KevinDang12/Desktop-Notepad/README.md

 The app is cross-platform.
 The users' notes are also accessible on the React Notepad website, which can be found on this [website](https://notepad.kevindang12.com/signin), and on an Android Notepad app, which can be found in this [repository](https://github.com/KevinDang12/android-notepad-auth).

-Here is a screenshot of the Desktop Notepad app login page and notepad page.
+Here is a screenshot of the Desktop Notepad app login screen and notepad screen.

 ![loginpage](https://github.com/KevinDang12/Desktop-Notepad/assets/90794211/28147802-9a6c-4bf4-bd0d-e2e54ec94a7d)